Wire drawing: Lubrication

 Various lubricants, such as oil, are employed.
 Another lubrication method is to immerse the wire in a copper(II) sulfate solution, such that a film of copper is deposited which forms a kind of lubricant.
-In some classes of wire the copper is left after the final drawing to serve as a preventive of rust or to allow easy soldering.The best example of copper coated wire is in MIG wire used in welding.
+In some classes of wire the copper is left after the final drawing to serve as a preventive of rust or to allow easy soldering.

 Mechanical properties

 The strength-enhancing effect of wire drawing can be substantial.
 The highest strengths available on any steel have been recorded on small-diameter cold-drawn austenitic stainless wire.